EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/schema-creation.md

 1. `SchemaBuilderSchemaOptions` - options that get passed to the created schema
    - `.FieldNamer` - A `Func<string, string>` lambda used to generate field names.
 The default `fieldNamer` adopts the GraphQL standard of naming fields `lowerCamelCase`
-   - `.IntrospectionEnabled` - Weather or not graphql query introspection is enabled or not for the schema.
+   - `.IntrospectionEnabled` - Weather or not GraphQL query introspection is enabled or not for the schema.
 Default is `true`
    - `.AuthorizationService` - An `IGqlAuthorizationService` to control how auth is handled.
 Default is `RoleBasedAuthorization`
 2. `SchemaBuilderOptions` - options used to control how the schema builder builds the schema